project-ocre/getting-started/README.md

 To load, and subsequently run the sample, we first need to create a container from the container image produced in the step above.

-1. Create the container using the following command.
 ```sh
 example
 ```
 ### Load the Container
 Next, we'll then load that container on our Ocre-enabled board.

-1. Load the container using the following command.

 ```sh
 example